Toggle: English / Spanish

 The test may be repeated and you may have other Tensilon tests to help tell the difference between myasthenia gravis and other conditions.

 No special preparation is usually necessary.
-Follow your health care provider's instructions about how to prepare.
+Follow your provider's instructions about how to prepare.

 The test helps:

-In many patients with myasthenia gravis, the muscles will improve right after the Tensilon.
+In many people with myasthenia gravis, the muscles will improve right after receiving Tensilon.
 The improvement lasts only a few minutes.
 For some types of myasthenia, Tensilon can make the weakness worse.

 When the disease gets worse enough to need treatment (myasthenic crisis), there is a brief improvement in muscle strength.